AvnerCohen/birds-search/readme.md

     node scrape

-This will start a process to scrape the list of birds recorded in israeli from: http://www.israbirding.com/checklist/
+This will start a process to scrape the list of birds recorded in israel from: http://www.israbirding.com/checklist/

-Than, with a minor tweak on the bird names, it will scrape the relevant bird pages from wikipedia.
+After that with a minor tweak on the bird names, it will scrape the relevant bird pages from wikipedia.
+The process takes a 2-4 minutes.
+It is really not optimized or parallelized as it should.

+Also, the process seems to complete with exception, if not botherd with it, it seems like a node-async issue.

 ### 2 ###